 Choose a consultancy carefully.
 Different consultancies offer different services.
 Some are strong in technology, others in research, still others in strategy.
 Make sure to select a consultancy that will best serve your needs.

 Understand how your company's brands are perceived in the marketplace.
 If a company markets more than one product type, understanding how your customers perceive those products versus the competition's is critical for positioning them in the marketplace.

+Attack the problem from multiple angles.
 A single problem doesn't necessarily necessitate a single solution.
 When turning to a consultancy, make sure it offers multiple solutions for each problem.
 It ensures success in the long run.

 for qualified subscribers